 In contrast to other trending IT topics such as the blockchain and the metaverse, AI/ML is universally applicable.
 From this perspective, all sectors have a lot of room for improvement.
 If I had to mention sectors where the benefits are particularly high, I would say pharmaceuticals, finance, health and education.

-Companies have to acquire the relevant data but also train the model and interpret the results.
+When it comes to implementing AI, companies have to acquire the relevant data but also train the model and interpret the results.
 What are the biggest challenges?

 Whether a specific use case can be successfully implemented depends essentially on two factors: do I have enough of the data needed and is it of the right quality?
 With a reasonable amount of effort, can I train a model to handle the desired classification task or make forecasts with sufficient accuracy and validity?